mjohndus/adminer/docs/configuration.md

 ```

 Username and password are used to log in to the database if the login form is submitted with empty credentials.
 This can
+be used to:
-be used to simplify the login process on a development environment.
+- simplify the login process on a development environment,
+- provide the credentials for `ExternalLoginPlugin`.

 Global parameters that can't be overridden by server connection: `servers`.